GrimmXoXo/WebScraping-2-Using-Asynchio-Bs4-and-Headless-Browsing/README.md

 ## Note

+- For privacy and security reasons, the specific website URL has been removed from the scripts and documentation.
+Ensure you replace the placeholders with the actual website URLs before running the scripts.
 - Ensure you comply with the website's terms of service and legal regulations while scraping.
 - Regularly check and update the list of proxies for optimal performance.